benjamin-wilkins/jsr-dlx/README.md

 [![NPM](https://img.shields.io/npm/v/jsr-dlx)](https://npmjs.com/package/jsr-dlx)

-A basic utility for runnning JSR packages under Node on the command line.
-Based on a combination of `yarn dlx` and `deno run`.
+A basic utility for runnning JSR packages under Node or Bun on the command line.
+Based on both of `yarn dlx` and `deno run`.

 ```sh